If you live in a community with many neighborhood cats, you may have observed a few of them in your garden.

 2. Chicken Wire

-Lay the chicken wire on top of the soil before planting and cover it with more soil or mulch.
-The rough texture of the wire will likely keep the cats away.
+Lay the chicken wire on top of the soil before planting, and then cover it with soil or a layer of mulch.
+The wire’s rough texture will likely deter the cats.

 Another method is to make a fence out of chicken wire and surround your garden beds.
-An effective barrier does not need to be particularly high.
+A barrier need not be very high to be effective against cats.

-Cats often need an incentive to climb fences, but this isn’t the case for most cats.
+Cats often need an incentive to climb fences, but most do not.

 3. Motion-Activated Sprinklers

-Install a sprinkler system that detects movement.
-When a cat attempts to enter your garden, the motion-activated sprinkler will squirt the cats with water, scaring them away.
+Install a motion-activated sprinkler system.
+When a cat attempts to enter your garden, the motion-activated sprinkler will spray it with water, scaring it away.

-You’ll also water your plants with these sprinklers as a side benefit.
+You’ll also benefit from watering your plants with these sprinklers as a side effect.

 4. Citrus Peels